johnwarden/jonathanwarden.com/content/theory/deliberati-argument-model/index.md

 ---

 In this article we introduce an *argument model*: a set of terms for analyzing *arguments* by naming their parts.
-There are various argument models in the academic literature on [argumentation theory](https://en.wikipedia.org/wiki/Argumentation_theory) and related fields but none provide us with precise definitions for all the concepts behind our algorithms for improving for online conversations.
+There are various argument models in the academic literature on [argumentation theory](https://en.wikipedia.org/wiki/Argumentation_theory) and related fields but none provide us with precise definitions for all the concepts behind our algorithms for improving online conversations.
 So we will define those concepts here.
-Our model incorporates the basic ideas from the influential [Toulmin model](https://link.springer.com/content/pdf/10.1007%2F978-90-481-9473-5_4.pdf) of argumentation first [introduced in 1948](https://www.goodreads.com/book/show/859298.The_Uses_of_Argument).

 ## Anatomy of an Argument

+Our model incorporates the basic ideas from the influential [Toulmin model](https://link.springer.com/content/pdf/10.1007%2F978-90-481-9473-5_4.pdf) of argumentation first [introduced in 1948](https://www.goodreads.com/book/show/859298.The_Uses_of_Argument), but uses a simpler model with more modern terminology.

 ### Claims